 19.04.005 Definitions and interpretation of language.

-For the purpose of this title, certain words and terms are defined as set out in this chapter.
+For the purpose of this Titles 18 and 19 of this Ordinance, certain words and terms are defined as set out in this chapter.
 Words used in the present tense include the future; words in the singular number include the plural and the plural the singular, and words included herein but defined in the building code shall be construed as defined therein.

 19.04.010 Terms Defined:

+"Accessory equipment" means the portion of the system including equipment sites, transformers, switchgear, pedestals, terminals, meters, buildings (substations), and other similar equipment that is normally installed aboveground in accordance with accepted practices of underground systems.

 “Accessory Structure” means a detached subordinate building or structure the appropriate use of which is subordinate and customarily incidental to the main building or to the main use of the land and which is located on the same lot or parcel of land with the main building or use.
 Accessory Structures include detached garages or carports, garden or storage sheds, and children's playhouses, but do not involve the conduct of a business.

-“Accessory Dwelling Unit, Attached” means
+“Accessory Dwelling Unit, Attached” means a habitable living unit attached to a primary single-family dwelling and contained on one lot for the purpose of offering a long-term rental of 30 consecutive days or longer.
+An “Accessory Dwelling Unit, Attached” may include an addition to the footprint of the primary dwelling.

 “Accessory Dwelling Unit, Detached” means a habitable living unit detached from a primary single-family dwelling and contained on one lot for the purpose of offering a long-term rental of 30 consecutive days or longer.